 I work with clients to solve complex problems using methodologies drawn from monitoring and evaluation, agile project management, and design thinking.

 With experience on several governing boards, and seven years as a leader in the tech for social change field, I can help teams, networks and organizations to work together to co-create strategies.
 Through a combination of facilitated workshop activities, consultative research and collaborative writing, I'll support your stakeholders to work as a team to create a document that everyone feels ownership of.

 An experienced speaker and writer, I advocate for inclusive technology, evidence-based decision-making, effective philanthropy in social change tech, and ethics and responsible data.
-You can read many of my blog posts on SIMLab.org and on my Medium profile.
+You can read many of my blog posts on my Medium profile.
 Selected bibliography and recordings appear below:

 With over a decade of non-profit experience, seven years at the forefront of social change technology practice, knowledge of humanitarian aid, international development, human rights and humanitarian law, and a track record leading software development at a successful, global non-profit platform, I specialize in inclusive technology and practitioner-friendly approach that puts communities at the heart of social change work.
 I bring together methodologies from M&E, agile, and design thinking to solve problems and co-create solutions.

 I started my career at the British Red Cross, working on humanitarian policy, accountability, and learning.
 In 2010, I joined FrontlineSMS, where I helped turn an open-source platform into a non-profit business, and took the software from 25,000 downloads to 250,000, and from desktop to cloud in just two years.
 I have served on the Boards of ELRHA and the CDAC Network and the funding committee of the Humanitarian Innovation Fund, and was a founding member of the H2H Network.

-In 2018, SIMLab is closing, and I'll be looking for my next challenge.
+SIMLab closed in 2017, and I'm consulting, writing, and looking for my next challenge.

 LL.M International Development Law and Human Rights, Distinction